WHLX: WBTI simulcast

 On August 31, 2018, WHLX started simulcasting WBTI.
 With WBTI simulcasting on WHLX, Liggett Communications has a WBTI on 3 frequencies as WHLX now has the translator W224DT transmitting on 92.7 in Port Huron.
 This has extended WBTI's reach from northern Lexington area down to Marine City/Algonac.

 92.7 The Gift

 On November 11, 2018, WHLX started airing a Christmas music format, branded as 92.7 The Gift, Port Huron's Christmas Station.
+This was also the first time WHLX had carried independent programming since its previous Real Country format as WHYT in 2000.
+Radio news website Radioinsight.com revealed that the Christmas format was a stunt, and that the station would flip to a new format after the holiday season.

 92.7 WHLX The Hills

-On March 1, 2019, WHLX launched an adult album alternative/Americana format, branded as "92.7 The Hills".
+On January 7, 2019, WHLX and its 92.7 translator reverted to a simulcast of sister station 96.9 WBTI.
+On March 1, 2019, a heartbeat sound effect began being played over the air.
+WHLX had again broken away from its simulcast for the final time.
+At 9:27AM that morning, WHLX then launched an adult album alternative/Americana format, branded as "92.7 The Hills".
+The first song on the new format was Turtles all the Way Down by Sturgill Simpson, followed by The Avett Brothers' Laundry Room.

 Technical

 WHLX covers the southern portion of St. Clair County and much of Macomb County, Michigan.
 WHLX broadcasts with 1,000 watts during the day and 102 watts after sunset to protect other larger AM radio stations.
 WHLX has a two-tower directional pattern pointed towards the north from a transmitter site located along Marine City Highway.